EVENTS

 Day 1

 Cristina will begin by making simple bisque molds that lay the foundation for deeper surface exploration through test tiles.
 This sets the stage for a journey into surface treatments that are as much about feeling as they are about technique.
-With brush in hand, she’ll show how layering, wiping, and mark-making can transform a piece—how surface becomes story.
+With brush in hand, she will show how layering, wiping, and mark-making can transform a piece and how surface becomes story.

 Sergei Isupov will demonstrate a sculpture starting with a slab cylinder and over the two days, develop character through added features.
 Once built, he will share concepts and processes for creating a narrative through carving, slip painting and glaze surfaces.
 Known for his complex surreal, psychologically charged works, Sergei’s techniques are actually simple for any single artist to use in their studio.
 Expect hybrid forms, evolving expressions, and spontaneous storytelling he is known for during the equally informative and entertaining demonstrations.